oemof/oemof-solph/doc/oemof_solph.rst

 Technically speaking, the csv-reader is a simple parser that creates oemof nodes and their respective flows by interating line by line through texts files of a specific format.
 The original idea behind this approach was to lower the entry barrier for new users, to have some sort of GUI in form of platform independent spreadsheet software and to make data and models exchangeable in one archive.

 Both, investment and dispatch (operational) models can be modelled.
-Two examples and more information about the functionality can be found in the :ref:`solph_examples_label` section.
+Two examples and more information about the functionality can be found in the :ref:`solph_examples_csv_label` section.

 .. _solph_examples_label: